 - Long term management involves getting a handle on what triggers individual episodes.
 Unfortunately this can vary at different times but some of the big offenders are: wind, dust, getting chilled, competition stress, a new horse on the yard, ammonia build up in the stable, change of feed, seasons changing, strong sun, severe cold, worming, flies/mozzies, injections and meds.
 Many people find keeping a daily log is useful to track the triggers, ie. wind and weather conditions that day, whether their horse was in/out, medications given, any exercise, and so on ... basically, anything out of the ordinary.
 A month at a glance is great, and you'll soon be developing your own abbreviations so it all fits.
 You'll soon be able to discern patterns which might then help you to prevent future episodes, i.e., if it's forecast to be is windy, the bubble hood to keep the wind off the eye; if it's going to be wet and rainy, bring in, and so on.

 - Depending on the extent of the blindness, the horse may have blind spots, or a blind side.
-If he is blind or almost blind in one eye, he will lose his depth perception.
-He may trip on rises or dips in the path.
-At the onset of the disease, if you haven't already got him adjusted to it, start doing everything from both sides; leading, grooming, saddling, and mounting if you can.
+If they're blind or almost blind in one eye, they'll lose their depth perception.
+They may trip on rises or dips in the path.
+At the onset of the disease, if you haven't already got them adjusted to it, start doing everything from both sides; leading, grooming, saddling, and mounting if you can.

-- Get in the habit of talking to him constantly so he knows where you are.
-Keep a hand on him while working around him so he can hear and feel where you are.
+- Get in the habit of talking to them constantly so they knows where you are.
+Keep a hand on them while working around them so they can hear and feel where you are.
 When leading a horse that is blind in one eye, stay on the good side, despite your natural reaction that you should replace the horse's bad eye.
-The first time he jumps left because of something scary he sees with his good right eye, you will realise the importance of staying on the good side.
-Most horses will not willingly jump into us, but if they can't see where we are, in their fright we may get stepped on - this has happened to me many times!
+The first time they jump left because of something scary they see with their good right eye, you'll realise the importance of staying on the good side.
+Most horses will not willingly jump into us, but if they can't see where we are, in their fright we may get stepped on.

 - Owners who are riding semi or totally blind horses, say that trust and confidence from their horse is paramount.
 Going blind can be very stressful for the horse, especially if it happens quickly.
 Horses that go blind over a period of years tend to get used to it gradually and may be less bothered.
-How the horse reacts will depend on his makeup and you must be tuned into his reactions.
-Dressage lessons have helped a number of riders with cueing and also can help you to straighten the horse if he has become crooked to compensate while losing sight.
-Changes in how he deals with you or other horses, his food or the work you are asking of him, can indicate that stress is building and needs to be dealt with before it gets worse.
+How the horse reacts will depend on their makeup and you must be tuned into their reactions.
+Dressage lessons have helped a number of riders with cueing and also can help you to straighten the horse if they have become crooked to compensate while losing sight.
+Changes in how they deal with you or other horses, their food or the work you are asking of them, can indicate that stress is building and needs to be dealt with before it gets worse.
 A horse can be fine with blindness for months and then for some reason it becomes poorly tolerated.
 Watch for signs and get professional help from a trainer to work through the problem before it gets out of control.

-- Some horses are happy in a field with with a small established group of calm horses - the other horses often protect and guide the blind horse.
-In other cases, a horse who is low in the social order may be terrified of being in a field with others and may need a paddock or field of his own.
-If you are putting your horse in a new field, walk him around the perimeter of the field so that he has an idea of his boundaries.
-Letting his whiskers grow will help him sense when he is near a fence or other obstacle.
-Owners have also put bells on other horses so that the uveitus horse could keep track of his companions.
+- Turnout - some horses are happy in a field with with a small established group of calm horses - the other horses often protect and guide the blind horse.
+In other cases, a horse who is low in the social order may be terrified of being in a field with others and may need a paddock or field of their own.
+If you are putting your horse in a new field, walk them around the perimeter of the field so they have an idea of their boundaries.
+Letting their whiskers grow will help them sense when they're near a fence or other obstacle.
+Owners have also put bells on other horses so that the uveitus horse can keep track of their companions.

-- Watch for signs that the horse may not be tolerant of strangers or perhaps children and take steps to protect them from too close contact with the horse.
+- Watch for signs that the horse may not be tolerant of strangers/children so take steps to protect them from too close contact with the horse.

-- At the first sign of ERU, start teaching voice commands to your horse if he doesn't know them already: up, down and step (for over logs on a trail), are a few that come in very handy.
-The added benefit is that if you are trail riding, your horse will become much safer.
+- At the first sign of ERU, start teaching voice commands to your horse if they don't know them already: up, down and step (for over logs on a trail) are a few that come in very handy.
+The added benefit is that if you're trail riding, your horse will become much safer.
 In a tough situation your horse will be accustomed to listening to you when it's essential.
 If the horse is blind on one side you must always be ready with the leg on that side.
-Be aware of what the horse will see on his good side since something scary will cause them to move away regardless of what's on the bad side.
+Be aware of what the horse will see on their good side since something scary will cause them to move away regardless of what's on the bad side.
 On trail rides experiment to discover the number of horses your horse is comfortable with and the position among them he prefers; some are only comfortable leading or following.
 Also when riding, especially on trails, remember to relax the reins so that they can look around.

 - Beware lunging!
-Lunging the blind or partially blind horse is fine if he is used to being lunged consistently, but if their not, they may want to let off a bit of steam first.
-A top tip - if you start with the bad eye on the inside toward you, this is a potentially dangerous situation - if your horse is hooning around, he cannot see you, so will have no concept of where you are.
-In addition, especially if he is newly blind, he may be off balance on a small circle which could bring him towards you.
+Lunging the blind or partially blind horse is fine if they're used to being lunged consistently, but if they're not, they may want to let off a bit of steam first.
+A Top Tip - don't start with the bad eye on the inside toward you - this is a potentially dangerous situation.
+If your horse is hooning around, they can't see you, so will have no concept of where you are.
+Also, especially if they're newly blind, they may be off balance on a small circle which could bring them towards you.
 Always start with the good eye toward you, keep the sessions short and only do walk/trot until you know they're listening.
 When they're calm and listening with the good eye in, then switch sides, still keeping to the walk/trot routine.
 Voice commands are so important to learn at the very beginning and not rely on a lunge whip for signalling, since you will have a blind side towards you for part of the time.

-- In some respects, the horse is like a recovering human invalid.
-They will come to a point where they no longer want to be babied.
+- In some respects, the horse is like a recovering human invalid - they'll come to a point where they no longer want to be babied.
 ‘Consistency’ is the crucial word here - how you handle them and what you expect is very important.
-As much as possible, treat the horse as you normally would - if you are going to work or ride, expect them to do what he is supposed to do.
-If you expect less than they can do, or let them get away with things, you could potentially have a spoilt and/or dangerous animal on your hands.
+As much as possible, treat the horse as you normally would - if you are going to work or ride, expect them to do what they're supposed to do.
+If you expect less than they can do, or let them get away with things, you could potentially have a spoilt and/or dangerous horse on your hands.

-There will be times when he’ll accidentally run into things or trip over things because you didn't think ahead, but you will learn, and horses are very forgiving.
-You in turn need to learn how to ask, and how to anticipate what to tell him, so that all goes well.
+- Accidents!
+There will be times when they'll accidentally run into things or trip over things because you didn't think ahead, but you will learn, and horses are very forgiving.
+You in turn need to learn how to ask, and how to anticipate what to tell them, so that all goes well.